-Ice cream* (expensive but worth it once in a while): Molly Moon, Frankie & Jo’s, Salt & Straw
+Ice cream* (expensive but worth it once in a while): Molly Moon, Frankie & Jo’s (plant-based vegan), Salt & Straw

 Coffee shops: Milstead & Co., Starbucks Reserve Roastery (cool touristy location.
 I get Starbucks on the daily since it’s convenient and everywhere here in Seattle!), Capitol Coffee Works, La Marzocco Cafe (Seattle Center), Retreat (Green Lake), Slate Coffee Roasters, Cafe Ladro (multiple locations) (Please comment your coffee shop recommendations!)